jgato/jgato/IPv6_Introduction.md

 From time to time you will also see the RAs announced by the other Router in the environment [fe80::a81:f4ff:fea6:dc01].

-When I stop my router, there will be an RA to delete the Route
+When I stop my radvd, there will be an RA to delete the Route

 ```bash
 NDP payload len 104, from addr: fe80::e2f1:1d3d:ce3d:8fbb, iface: br-ex